EduardoNeville/DB_PROJ/report.md

 ## Relational schema
 <!-- OLD WAY We choose to translate the ISA relationship by 6 tables.
 Each attribute has its own sub-attributes, mostly boolean as in the data.
 We also added 6 boolean values in business entity, to know wich attributes a business have.
 It is necessary, but it could make us save a lot of time further.
 For example, if we want to know wich attributes has a business, you would not have to scan all the 6 tables looking for a bid.  -->

+CATEGORIES table have for each business the same number of raws that the number of categories associated with the business.
+This will create a long table with PK (Bid, Category) but very practical to ask queries related.

 Weak entities and their relationship table to their owner entity can be merged into one table in the RM, eg Was-Elite, Rates-Review, Gives-Tip, Has-Schedule

 For all entities, when a attribute is a key (usually a primary or foreign key), it has a condition NOT NULL.
 There are no condition on other non-necessary attribute

 ATTRIBUTES table relates to what we called the 6 attributes categories of a business.
 Each of attribute category have several attributes.
 At first, we hesitated to design attributes as an ISA relationaship.
 However, we choose a simpler form.
 All information is grouped in ATTRIBUTES table, which is weak.
 For example, for each attribute a business has, the table has a row looking like (bid, attributes_category, attribute).
 As there is not twice the same attributes accross the 6 categories, (bid, attribute) can be the PK.
 This will design a very long table, but efficient for all type of query related to this.

+A benefit from some of our design choices as for CATEGORIES and ATTRIBUTES tables is that we don't have sparse data, or to store a lot True/False boolean.
+We just keep information that is relevant.

 <!-- At first, we hesitated to design attributes as an ISA relationaship.
 However, we choose a simpler form.
 All information is grouped in attributes table, which is weak.
 We could do that because there are at most 6 attributes possible for business.
 For example, for each attributes a business has, the table has a row looking like (bid, attributes_category, ) -->